If you’re from the IT industry, you’ve likely to know and have worked with COBIT. But, what exactly is its purpose?

 - Separating the governance from the management

 In several cases, COBIT 5.0 has been appreciated for its ability to reduce the risk of IT implementations.
 IT initiatives must quick, agile adaptations that need regular buy-ins from stakeholders and other users.
-The COBIT 5.0 framework has been able to bring about a collaborative culture within the organization and this better met the needs, risks, and benefits of all IT initiatives.
+The COBIT 5.0 framework better met the risks, benefits, and needs of all IT initiatives which led to the development os a collaborative culture within the organization.

 COBIT Certification You Should Take